tfarras/nodejs-deploy/README.md

 You can already build and run your container and it will work, but maybe we can do it better?
 Of course!

-Let's specify version of base image:
+Let's specify the version of the base image:

 ```Dockerfile
 FROM node:14-alpine
 ```

-Then let's take a look to the dependency installation.
-We're preparing production build of application, so we don't need dev dependencies to be installed.
+Then let's take a look at the dependency installation.
+We're preparing a production build of the application, so we don't need dev dependencies to be installed.
 We can fix it by changing `RUN npm install` to:

 ```Dockerfile
 # Install only production dependencies from lock file